-If your urgent repair is during business hours, Monday to Friday, 9:00 am to 5:30pm, please call our office immediately on 03 9781 2111 and email your property manager directly.
-You can also refer to the Handy Maintenance Troubleshooting Guide that you received when you first moved into the property.
-This will go through a list of the most commonly reported maintenance items we receive and you may be able to rectify the issue without the need for a tradesmans call out.
+If your urgent repair is during business hours, Monday to Friday, 9:00 am to 5:30 pm, please call our office immediately on 03 9781 2111 and email your property manager directly.
+You can also refer to our Maintenance Troubleshooting Guide that you received when you first moved into the property.
+This will go through a list of the most commonly reported maintenance items we receive and you may be able to rectify the issue without the need for a tradesman call out.

-If your urgent repair is after business hours, over the weekend or on a public holiday, please following the following steps:
+If your urgent repair is after business hours, over the weekend or on a public holiday, please follow the next steps:

 Please bear in mind that, at times, parts or equipment may not be available over the weekend or on public holidays and may result in a small delay.
 The rental provider must action the repair within 24-48 hours of being notified, however extenuating circumstances cannot be helped in some instances and your patience and understanding is greatly appreciated.

 Any repairs that are identified as renter misuse or damage, the rental provider reserves the right to pass on the invoice for payment.
 Invoices are issued through Ray White Frankston and must be paid within 14 days of invoice.